awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 1. Initiate an `archive-retrieval` job by executing the `InitiateJob` method\.

-   You provide job information, such as the archive ID of the archive you want to download and the optional Amazon SNS topic to which you want Amazon Glacier to post a job completion message, by creating an instance of the `InitiateJobRequest` class\.
-Amazon Glacier returns a job ID in response\.
+   You provide job information, such as the archive ID of the archive you want to download and the optional Amazon SNS topic to which you want Glacier to post a job completion message, by creating an instance of the `InitiateJobRequest` class\.
+Glacier returns a job ID in response\.
 The response is available in an instance of the `InitiateJobResponse` class\.

    ```
    AmazonGlacierClient client;